CSE3000-research-project/cse3000-research-project.github.io/README.md

 ## Deployment

-The website deployed on [CSE3000-research-project.github.io](https://CSE3000-research-project.github.io) using GitHub pages.
+The website is deployed on [CSE3000-research-project.github.io](https://CSE3000-research-project.github.io) using GitHub Pages.
-This website gets updated automatically every time the main branch is updated using the Travis-ci build script.
+This website should be updated automatically every time the main branch is updated using the Travis-ci build script.
+Nonetheless, it is also possible (and suggested) to deploy the page locally via command line.

+To do this, first set the `GH_TOKEN` repository secret for the `deploy:ci` command in `package.json` taken from the `CSE3000-research-project` GitHub account, and then run the command.

 For more information, see the `.travis.yml` file or this [link](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/how-gatsby-works-with-github-pages/).

 <br>